Clemapfel/love_profiler/README.md

 # Usage

 A statistical profiler samples the program at regular intervals rather than noting every function call.
 These intervals are frequent enough that it's statistically unlikely to miss anything significant, but it's not impossible.
 To improve accuracy, the profiler should run for at least a few seconds; 5 seconds or more is recommended.
-If profiling a short piece of code, loop through it long enough to spend 5 seconds executing it.
+If profiling a short piece of code, loop through it often enough to spend at least 5 seconds executing it.

 The profiler uses a "zone stack" to track active zones.
 Use `profiler.push("zone_name")` to add a zone to the stack and `profiler.pop()` to remove the last pushed zone.
 After sufficient time has passed, use `print(profiler.report())` to get a nicely formatted report.